 Turn Them Into Popsicles

 Sure, they're addictively delicious, but ice cream pops tend to be filled with refined sugars and unhealthy fats.
 With an easy swap of ingredients, though, you can transform this childhood favorite into a wholesome dessert.
 Combine your favorite berries with coconut milk and chia seeds and simply blend and freeze the mixture in ice pop trays.
 They're super easy and filled with nutrients your body can actually call on to stay healthy and fit!
-Then, make the most of your icebox space with these 20 Make-Ahead Meals to Keep in Your Freezer.

 Add Some to Soup